chelsealiz/panelBox/README.md

 3) NOTE: Background and opacity can be changed, make sure the Z-Index of your panel is higher than your overlay (you should change this as well)

+Make sure that your panel content is enclosed in a div within the panel!

 License
 =======